Stalker (G.I. Joe): Profile

 His real name is Lonzo R. Wilkinson, and his rank is that of E-9 Sergeant Major.
 His original rank was that of sergeant E-5.
 Stalker was born in Detroit.
+He was the first Ranger selected to the G.I.
+Joe team.

-His primary military specialty is infantry and his secondary military specialties are interpreter & medic.
-Stalker was the leader of an urban street gang in Detroit before enlisting in the Army.
+His primary military specialty is infantry and his secondary military specialties are interpreter and medic.
+Stalker was the leader of a large urban street gang in Detroit before enlisting in the Army.
 He graduated top of his class in basic combat training and advanced infantry training.
-Stalker also received special training in the U.S. Army Language School in Monterey, Intelligence School at Ft.
+Stalker also received special training at the U.S. Army Language School in Monterey, Intelligence School at Ft.
 Holabird and Ranger School at Ft.
 Benning.
 He is fluent in Spanish, French, Arabic, and Swahili.
 He served in the same L.R.R.P. as Snake Eyes and Storm Shadow.
 Stalker is also a qualified jump instructor and a qualified expert in all NATO and Warsaw Pact small arms.
 He is a qualified expert with the M-14, M-16, M1911A1 Auto Pistol, M-3A1 grease gun, and the M-32 "Pulverizer" sub-machine gun.

 His fluency in foreign languages coupled with his experience in commanding other people made him a valuable asset, and after joining the G.I.
 Joe Team, he often served as leader in their many missions.

 He is one of very few characters from the first line of the toys to have a distinct appearance from the other action figures, as he is African-American.
 Stalker was a major character in the G.I.
 Joe comic book series published by Marvel Comics, and has also been featured in the series from Devil's Due Publishing.
 In the animated series, however, he received very little screen time after the first mini-series, and is absent from the later series, G.I.
 Joe: Sigma 6.